 Each and every claim needs close attention, no matter how small.
 Below is a list of some

-of the cases CDA has successfully participated in.
+of the cases CDA has successfully managed.
 To see a more extensive list, check out

 our Litigation History PDF.